-- 100. The only exception to using the number of weeks remaining in the financial year is where the exclusion takes place after 1 April, in a school year where the pupil would normally have left at the end of that school year. - 100.1.
-In that case, the calculation is based just on the number of weeks left until the end of the school year. - 101.
-Where the excluded pupil is eligible for the pupil premium, the budget must be adjusted on the same basis as the calculations above. - 102.
-The deduction should also include the amount of a financial adjustment order as made under regulation 25(5)(b) of the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012, where this is relevant. - 103.
-The adjustment for a particular exclusion relates only to the current financial year and cannot be applied to subsequent years.
-Under regulation 21 of the 2018 (No. 2) Regulations, any deductions or increases relating to pupil exclusions must be excluded from both the current and previous year funding when applying the MFG.
+100. The only exception to using the number of weeks remaining in the financial year is where the exclusion takes place after 1 April, in a school year where the pupil would normally have left at the end of that school year.

+100.1.
+In that case, the calculation is based just on the number of weeks left until the end of the school year.

+101. Where the excluded pupil is eligible for the pupil premium, the budget must be adjusted on the same basis as the calculations above.

+102. The deduction should also include the amount of a financial adjustment order as made under regulation 25(5)(b) of the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012, where this is relevant.

+103. The adjustment for a particular exclusion relates only to the current financial year and cannot be applied to subsequent years.